memgraph/docs/docs/tutorials/migrate-from-neo4j.md

 As none of the imported nodes have the property `name`, this part of the code needs to be adjusted to use the properties nodes do have.

-Replace the code on lines 16-18 with the following block and **Apply** the
+Replace those three lines of code with the following block and **Apply** the
 changes:

 ```